Student Right-to-Know

 Student Break Areas

-Student break areas are located on each campus and equipped with vending machines for student breaks and lunch.
-Most students bring their lunch and eat in the student break areas or at the outdoor picnic tables.
-The break areas at Trenholm Campus and Patterson Site are open Monday through Thursday from 8:00 a.m. until the end of the last class.
-On Fridays the break areas are open from 8:00 until 12:00 p.m.
-The vending and student break areas are located in building D.
+Student break areas are available on each campus and include vending machines for snacks and meals.
+Many students choose to bring their lunch and eat in these areas or in the designated outdoor spaces.
+At the Trenholm Campus and Patterson Site, break areas are open Monday through Thursday from 8:00 a.m. until the last class of the day.
+On Fridays, they are open from 8:00 a.m. to 12:00 p.m.
+Vending machines are located on both campuses.
+The College is not responsible for money lost in these machines.

 Lost and Found